jeffnyman/zil-retro/TUTORIAL.md

   <CRLF>>
 ```

-I'm using the VERSION form to set the version of the Z-Machine that will be targeted in terms of what my game is compiled for.
+I'm using the VERSION atom to set the version of the Z-Machine that will be targeted in terms of what my game is compiled for.
 ZILF defaults to Z-Machine version 3, meaning that ZILF generates ZAPF assembly code for a version 3 game.
 This is why even without this line in place, my file was compiling to *testing.z3*.

 Here "VERSION ZIP" is equivalent to "VERSION 3".
 You can also use "VERSION EZIP" ("VERSION 4"), "VERSION XZIP" ("VERSION 5"), or "YZIP" ("VERSION 6").
 The terms "ZIP", "EZIP", "XZIP" and "YZIP" were terms that Infocom used to differentiate the generations of their Z-Machine.
 You can also compile to version 8 with the use of "VERSION 8".
 Note that this version is a non-Infocom variant and thus has no "zip" name associated with it.